 Whether you're a client of mine or not, your photography will be one of the most important aspects of your wedding.
-After the party's over, after all the flowers are gone, the gifts are opened, and after years have passed, your photographs will still be there to bring you back to this day- this incredible time in your lives!
+After the party's over, after all the flowers are gone, the gifts are opened, and after the years have passed, your photographs will still be there to bring you back to this day- this incredible time in your lives!

 I created this guide for anyone getting married that wants to make the most of their photography.
 Share this with your planner, your mom, your maid-of-honor, or anyone who's helping you plan out your day.
 These insider tips, ideas, and guidelines will give you the knowledge to make your day go smoothly as possible.
 So get a cup of coffee, sit down, and dig in!

-Venue + Style.
 The venue and locations you choose for your wedding will make a huge impact on your photos.
 First and foremost, you'll want to choose a venue that reflects your own style.
 Really think about what you're drawn to- what excites you?
 The more creative you can get, the more personal your wedding will be.
 The best thing about weddings these days, is that the days of the traditional, cookie-cutter weddings are over!
 Anyone can plan a fantastic, memorable wedding day that showcases their own personal style.
 Get creative- have fun!
 It's your day, do what makes you happy!

+If you prefer a rustic style, you might want to consider a barn wedding.
 If you like a more industrial chic style (think delicate florals, antiques, and industrial elements), maybe a brewery or warehouse wedding would be perfect.
-See a brewery wedding here.

 Other ideas include romantic vineyard weddings, bohemian style weddings on the beach, or vintage weddings in historical settings.
 There are so many fantastic wedding venues in Michigan, and if you're leaning towards a natural setting, Michigan is abundant in woods, lakes, beaches, sand dunes, even mountains (in the UP)!